MODERN SLAVERY ACT 2015 (“the Act”)

 Training

 We aim to promote a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, and we familiarise all staff with our policies on induction.
-Where appropriate, we will provide additional training on the risks of modern slavery to those of our staff who are engaged regularly with our supply chains.
+Where appropriate, we provide additional training on the risks of modern slavery to those of our staff who are engaged regularly with our supply chains.

 Monitoring Effectiveness

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes FDM Group’s slavery and human trafficking statement for the 12-month period ending 31 December 2022.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes FDM Group’s slavery and human trafficking statement for the 12-month period ending 31 December 2023.

 Rod Flavell, CEO